-The system consists of three etalons with gap spacings of ~0.6 nm, ~2.8 nm, and ~13.6 nm.
+The system consists of three etalons with gap spacings of \sim 0.6 nm, \sim 2.8 nm, and \sim 13.6 nm.
 The etalons are referred to as the low resolution (LR), medium resolution (MR), and high resolution (HR) etalons, respectively.
 The LR etalon can be used in its normal LR mode or configured as an even lower resolution tunable filter (TF).
-The MR and HR etalons are normally used in conjunction with the LR etalon in LR mode
+The MR and HR etalons are designed to be used in conjunction with the LR etalon in LR mode

 However, during commissioning of the dual-etalon modes, a serious reflection problem between the two inserted etalons was discovered.
 Multiple reflections between the etalons introduces a series of ghost images and significantly degrades throughput.
-Rectification of this problem is underway, but may take several months to complete.
-In the interim, the original dual-etalon MR and HR modes are NOT available.
-However, single-etalon MR mode is available.
+Rectification of this problem is underway, with new mounts having been installed and in the process of being tested at the time of the Call.
+A separate call will be issued for commissioning proposals of dual-etalon modes, should these become available.
+Meanwhile, the single-etalon MR mode will be available for the 2015-1 semester.

 Table 7 shows the filters that are available for use with Fabry-Perot.